mietzen/zha-to-z2m/README.md

 - `/homeassistant/zigbee2mqtt/configuration.yaml`
 - `/homeassistant/zigbee2mqtt/database.db`

-This is tested on arm64 (amd64 prepared but untested) on Home Assistant Operating System.\
+This is tested on Home Assistant Operating System.\
 On other Home Assistant setups this will only work **with** modifications!

 ## Before Migration